-Donald Trump Supporters Turn On The US President Following Air Strikes On Syria: ‘Where Will It End?’
+Donald Trump Supporters Turn On The U.S. President Following Air Strikes On Syria: ‘Where Will It End?’

 “I hope Russia will learn from what happened last night and use its influence over Assad,” he said.

-Speaking in Florida, Trump announced his air strike in an emotional address to the public in which he reminded them about the children who died from Assad’s chemical attack in Syria.
+Speaking in Florida, Trump announced his air strike in an emotional address to the public in which he reminded them of the children who died from Assad’s chemical attack in Syria.

 “Assad choked out the lives of helpless men, women and children.
 It was a slow and brutal death for so many.
 Even beautiful babies were cruelly murdered in this very barbaric attack.
 No child of God should ever suffer such horror.”